- Fan Zone

 - Assistant Coach

-After serving the last four years with the BU women’s program, Rick Heichemer moves over to the men’s side for his first season in 2013-14.
-Twice in his four-year tenure with the women’s program, he helped the Bearcats advance to the America East title match.
+Rick Heichemer begins his second season with Cohen and the men’s program in 2014-15.
+His influence helped solidify BU’s America East championship in 2014.
+Prior to that, Heichemer coached with the Bearcats women’s program for four years, twice helping BU advance to the America East title match.
 Heichemer’s leadership was crucial during a head coaching transition in 2009 and with his steadying influence, two different Binghamton head coaches were honored by the conference as Coach of the Year.

 He previously was the head pro and general manager of the Broome Racquet Club, where he coached several junior players in the area.